Therapy for Powerlessness and Resentment

 Click here to book a free 15-minute phone consultation

 Once, a friend and I walked in the park next to the Brooklyn Bridge in the evening.
 A security guard whistled at us when we walked on a path leading to the water.
-Both my friend and I tensed up a bit, and we knew we could not continue walking on the same path, so we turned to the main road.
+Both my friend and I tensed up a bit, and we knew we could not continue along the same path, so we turned onto the main road.
 After walking on the main road for a while, we saw that the path to the water was closed.
 My friend said, "The security guard was helping us!
 I thought he was a bully and didn't want us to do what we wanted."

 Have you had a similar experience?
-For example, you assume that others are unfriendly or even hostile to you; you feel that you are powerless and that the world is a big, cold, and harsh existence; you think that you have no choice in life and can only passively accept what people do and how things go; you find it difficult to say "no" to others because you want to keep the peace, but you feel resentful and may even explode unexpectedly; you think that it is always someone's fault and you or others should be blamed when things are not going well ……
+For example, you assume that others are unfriendly or even hostile to you; you feel that you are powerless and that the world is a big, cold, and harsh existence; you think that you have no choice in life and can only passively accept what people do and how things go; you find it difficult to say "no" to others because you want to keep the peace, but you feel resentful and may even explode unexpectedly; you think that it is always someone's fault and others should be blamed when things are not going well ……

-This chronic sense of powerlessness, passivity, righteous anger, resentment, and hopelessness may come from a "victim mentality."
+This chronic sense of powerlessness, passivity, righteousness, resentment, and hopelessness may come from a "victim mentality."

 What is a "Victim Mentality?"

 Though you cannot see the tree roots in plain view, their existence can be traced.
 You can tell what kind of tree it is through the branches, leaves, and fruits that emerge from the roots.
 For example, you may not think, "I want to act like I'm not responsible for anything," or "I plan to feel sorry for myself today."
 Still, you may wake up each morning with worries and stress, feeling uneasy and anxious, and thinking uncontrollably, "My boss is going to trouble me again," "Life is so tiring, why can't I lie down and do nothing," and so on.
-It is as if you can not help but feel that others, even the whole world, impose their will on you, and you have no control.
+It is as if you cannot help but feel that others, even the whole world, impose their will on you, and you have no control.

 How is a "Victim Mentality" Formed?